 Foxes: What threat to health do they pose?

-11th February 2013 - After a four week old baby boy has been treated in hospital following an attack by a fox in his bedroom in Bromley, south-east London, we ask what threat to health foxes pose?
+People are extra wary of the dog-like creatures after the 2013 case of a four week old baby boy being treated in hospital following an attack by a fox in his bedroom in Bromley, south-east London.

 Here are our FAQs about foxes and health.